kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 This project was a great way for me to show my skillsset in an industry relevant context. build solutions that meet user needs and project goals

-I used FastAPI, Kafka, Zookeeper, Apache Spark, Apache Airflow, and PostreSQL, all running  in Dcoker containers.
+I used FastAPI, Kafka, Zookeeper, Apache Spark, Apache Airflow, and PostreSQL, all running  in Docker containers, and along with  Azure stack for OLAP.

-"""

-This project helped me deepen my understanding of data engineering tools and data modelling by prioritizing end users goals and the overall project objectives and problems that the project will solve for the end-users.
-I have intergrated FastAP,Kafka, Zookeeper, Spark, Airflow and PostgrSQL withing a Dockerized environment.

-I have learned a lot from official documentation, especially for Airflow and Azure.
-Key challenges was to configure Zookeeper and Kafka, allow Spark to write to my Azure data lake.
+Some of the challenges were setting up Zookeeper and Kafka and getting Spark to write to Azure Data Lake.

-Going forward, I plan to explore how to run kafka without Zookeeper and adopt best practices for manging Docker images using container registries and deepen my knowledge about Data Modelling.""""
+Going forward, I plan to:
+* To explore how to run kafka without Zookeeper
+* Follow best practices for managing Docker Images using container registries